bearclawpower/api-documentation-jekyll/_docs/services/vehicles.md

 [var_Vehiclemodels]: /docs/services/vehiclemodels
 [var_Vehicleyears]: /docs/services/vehicleyears

 The association of [Vehiclemodels][var_Vehiclemodels] to [Vehicleyears][var_Vehicleyears] form first-class citizens we call **Vehicles**.
-A Vehicle is just that; an actual, physical vehicle.
+A Vehicle is just that; the actual, physical machine.
 It is a veritable dirt bike, or ATV, or snowmobile, or whatever.
 But even still, it is not just a model that was produced at some point in time, like for example a `CRF250R`; it is a specific year `2014` `CRF250R` dirt bike.

 The Vehicle endpoint allows you to retrieve a *collection* of all our Vehicles, or the data surrounding a specific Vehicle via the *entity* endpoint.